 Van der Kolk observed that his patients, when asked to focus on internal or body sensations, would either feel overwhelmed or be in denial.
 When they did pay attention to the inner world, they usually encountered a minefield of trauma related perceptions, sensations, and emotions.
 It was common for a person to feel disgusted with themselves and have a very negative body image.
 Often a patient would pay the least possible attention to their bodies.
 It was possible to have a somatic sense of threat as a ‘speechless terror’.

-Reflect: Embodiment means living as a body while engaging in the world.
+Reflect: Embodiment means living as a body while engaging the world.
 How much of your time do you do this?

 One troubling aspect of trauma for the survivor is that it can be hard to differentiate past frightening experiences from what is happening in the present moment.
 Hence a situation that is actually completely safe might be ‘read’ as dangerous.
 This can result in chronic hypervigilance, an ‘early warning system’, with the body on constant alert.

 Judith Herman, a psychiatrist, wrote Trauma and Recovery, one of the groundbreaking studies which influenced our understanding and treatment of trauma.
 She observed, ‘Atrocities refused to be buried … Denial does not work.
 Folk wisdom is filled with ghosts who refuse to rest in their graves until their stories are told.’
-She addressed the range of potential causes of trauma.

 Post-Traumatic Stress Disorder

-Some survivors of abuse will meet the criteria for Post-Traumatic Stress Disorder (PTSD).
+Some survivors of abuse will meet the criteria for post-traumatic stress disorder (PTSD).
 PTSD can occur at any age, including during childhood.
 It is a normal reaction to an abnormal amount of stress.
 Aphrodite Matsakis compared it to a thigh bone—no matter how strong the bone, with sufficient pressure it will break.
 The sad fact is that a single life-or-death incident lasting as little as a few seconds can be enough to traumatise an individual.
 The overwhelming incident happens too fast, too soon, too much for a person’s coping normal mechanisms.
 In those few seconds a sense of trust in the world as a secure place can be shattered.

 Thandeka was physically assaulted at a church youth camp.
 She feared that her face might be permanently scarred.
 She was later diagnosed and treated for PTSD.